tide-framework/tide/Tide.package/TDContext.class/README.md

 I am a context object, holding the current request and session information for the current request handling.

-To get access to the current context object, see TTCurrentContext.
+To get access to the current context object, see TDCurrentContext.